 What Are Food Stamps?

 The Supplemental Nutrition Assistance Program (SNAP) provides assistance to low-income people in the form of food stamps used to purchase certain types of food.
-SNAP is a federal program administered by the United States Department of Agriculture’s (USDA) Food and Nutrition Service, which has a network of local offices.
+SNAP is a federal program administered by the U.S. Department of Agriculture’s (USDA) Food and Nutrition Service, which has a network of local offices.

 State agencies determine eligibility for SNAP benefits, and you can use the USDA’s state directory to find your particular state.
 If you apply online, you’ll need to register for an account and complete an online application.
 Most states rely on paper applications, and you may have the option to mail or fax in your application.
 Check with your state agency directly to learn more about its application process.